-- 1. Direct Impact: The Pepper Ball projectiles are intentionally delivered towards a person to impact their body.
+- Direct Impact: The Pepper Ball projectiles are intentionally delivered towards a person to impact their body.
 Although classified as a less-lethal device, the potential exists for the projectiles to inflict greater injury when they strike the face, eyes, neck and groin.
-Therefore, officers deploying Pepper Ball projectiles will not target the head, neck, or genitals. - 2.
+Therefore, officers deploying Pepper Ball projectiles will not intentionally target the head, neck, or genitals without proper governmental interest. - 2.
 Area Denial/Non-Direct Impact: The Pepper Ball Projectiles are intentionally delivered towards an area when circumstances require that the area be cleared of individual(s) and when the use of OC is authorized.
 When used for area denial purposes, preferred targets are hard surfaces such as streets or walls. - 3.
 Glass Breaker Pepper Balls: Glass Breaker Pepper Ball projectiles are intended to be used on vehicles or residences for the purpose of breaking glass.
 However, these rounds may also be used to disable video cameras, break light bulbs, or other approved purposes.
 Glass Breaker projectiles shall not be used on people unless a life-threatening situation exists.
 Glass Breaker projectiles are only to be used by SWAT and CART officers who have been trained and certified by the Spokane Police Department's CART Team.
 Glass Breaker rounds will be stored in a manner as to ensure they are deployed separate from regular Pepper Ball projectiles.
+When transitioning between the two ammunitions, officers shall use the two person rule for loading.
 The specific use of Glass Breaker projectiles requires the additional approval of a Sergeant or higher rank.